davelaursen/present-plus/README.md

     $ present-plus

 The sample slide decks provide details on how to use Present-Plus and create custom themes.

+## Feature Overview

+#### Themes

+Present-Plus provides the ability to easily style your Go Present slides and articles.
+You can even apply a theme to the directory listing page.
+Present-Plus comes with two simple themes, but the 'install' command allows you to easily download and install additional ones.
+Or if you have some CSS skills, create your own!

+#### Formatting

+Present-Plus includes the ability to tweak how your presentations are rendered.
+For example, you can hide the last 'Thank you' slide for internal or informal presentations, and you can customize multiple aspects of the directory view.

+#### Share Your Style

+Share your creations!
+If a theme is accessible on GitHub, then it can be downloaded and installed using the 'install' command.
+And while Present-Plus only has two built-in themes ('white' and black'), the [Present-Plus-Themes](https://github.com/davelaursen/present-plus-themes) repo will continue to grow with new themes that you can install and use.

+For more details, see the Getting Started section to view a detailed presentation on Present-Plus's features.

 ## Contributions / Suggestions